Julianne Hough Posts Sultry ‘Burlesque’ Throwback Video On Instagram

 Julianne Hough wowed followers with a steamy, throwback video post on her Instagram profile on Friday.
-The dancer and former Dancing With The Stars fan-favorite shared a racy routine that featured in the 2010 movie musical Burlesque.
+The former Dancing With The Stars fan-favorite shared a racy routine which was featured in the 2010 musical film Burlesque.

 Hough plays a club dancer in the movie, which also starred legendary entertainers Cher and Christina Aguilera.
 The Instagram video is a clip of a Hough performing to the song “Diamonds Are A Girl’s Best Friend.”
 Hough is smoldering with auburn hair as she slides down a beaded curtain in a skimpy black lingerie set, including thigh-high stockings, gloves, and heels, and lands in a split.
 Her neckline is covered in jewels, with earrings and a belly ring to match.
 Once she touches down on the stage, Hough launches into a sexy, swinging dance routine, featuring high kicks and killer turns.